 The builder’s role includes ensuring that the correct materials have been used in the construction.
 The builder must ensure that on completion the building complies with the plans and specifications that are specified in the applicable CDC and applicable building standards.

-The Building Commission, through the Building Services Board, registers builders and building surveyors.
+The Building Commissioner, through the Building Services Board, registers builders and building surveyors.

-As part of its proactive measures, the Building Commission conducts audits of building service providers on a random and targeted basis.
+As part of its proactive measures, the Building Commissioner conducts audits of building service providers on a random and targeted basis.

 Should a builder or building surveyor be found to have failed to meet their obligations under the Building Services (Registration) Act 2011, the Building Services Board or State Administrative Tribunal have a range of disciplinary actions/outcomes available to them, which include a caution, reprimand, fines, requiring further training to be undertaken, placing conditions on a builder’s registration or deregistering the builder or building surveyor.
 There are also offences under the Building Act 2011 for failure to comply with applicable building standards, which may result in fines or imprisonment for repeated offences.